marvin-kolja/capstone-public/macOS/README.md

 > [!WARNING]
 > **Unique Bundle Identifier & Team**
-> If you're not part of the developer team specified in the projects `Signing & Capabilities` settings, you'll need to change the `Bundle Identifier` and `Team` of the targets.
+> If you're not part of the developer team specified in the projects' `Signing & Capabilities` settings, you'll need to change the `Bundle Identifier` and `Team` of the targets.

 1. Open the `macos/Client/Client.xcodeproj` file in Xcode.
 2. Make sure that the package dependencies are installed by checking "Package Dependencies" tab in the Xcode project settings.
 3. Build the application `Cmd + B`.
-This will generate an openapi client and data structs from the `openapi.yaml` file.
-   *Every time you change the openapi.yaml file, you need to build the app again.*
+This will generate an openapi client and data structs from the `openapi.yaml` file. *Every time you change the openapi.yaml file, you need to build the app again.*

 ### Run Schemes